1337KR3W/pyNotech/README.md

 - Paste
 - Cut
 - Search
+- Select all
 - Undo
 - Redo
 - Zoom in/out
 - Change appearance (dark or light theme)
-- Help section (Info, about and more help)
+- Help section (about, contribute and more help)

 <br/>
 <br/>